 I wake up in a one-room, lake-facing cabin at the only guest residence in at least 1,000 square miles.
-The sun does not care, though it peaks through my window nonetheless.
+The sun, indifferent, peaks through my window.
 I hear the chatter of rare birds already in routine, and my eyes follow the bare wood of the walls and floor to the white overhanging mosquito netting that has fallen over my feet in the night.
 My bearings, or at least what remains of them, come rushing back.

 8:00 am – 8:20 am